namithachandran/music-map/README.md

 `npm start`

-### The application will open in your browser at http://localhost:3000.
+### The application will open in your browser at http://localhost:3000

-### Notes:
-The page will automatically reload when you make changes to the code.
-You may also see lint errors in the console if there are any issues with the code.